puppetlabs/puppet-docs/source/guides/platforms.markdown

 Other Unix
 ----------

--   Mac OS X
+-   Mac OS X, version 10.4 (Tiger) and higher
--   Sun Solaris 7 and later <!-- Version not checked recently -->
+-   Solaris, version 10 and higher
--   AIX
+-   AIX, version 5.3 and higher
 -   HP-UX

 Windows